Impact bias: Overview

 People display an impact bias when they overestimate the intensity and durability of affect when making predictions about their emotional responses.
 It is a cognitive bias that has been found in populations ranging from college students (e.g. Dunn, Wilson, & Gilbert, 2003; Buehler & McFarland, 2001), to sports fans (Wilson et al, 2000), to registered voters (Gilbert et al, 1998).

-Affective Forecasting
+Affective forecasting

-Research shows that people often make errors about how much positive or negative effect an event will have on us.
+Research shows that people often make errors about how much positive or negative effect an event will have on them.
 People mispredict their emotional reactions (how much pleasure or displeasure an event will bring them) when they mispredict how the event will occur.
 These mistaken projections can lead to mistaken assumptions about the impact of an event on their happiness.
 Generally, people accurately predict the valence, if an event will generate a positive or negative reaction, but people are less accurate in their predictions about the intensity and the duration of these effects.